The ceremony's place in Costa Rica

 The pick

 I was trying to observe without analyzing my visions.
 Time was super subjective all night.
 I couldn’t say at all what time it was.
 Hearing the others was hard for me.
 As soon as someone was screaming to death or vomiting his trips I was trying to be compassionate and sending them love.
 It can be hard to stay concentrated on your thoughts when the person next to you is almost passing out!
 But it is also the beautiful thing about it: you are not alone.
 We all have our trauma.
-We all are going through this crazy yet beautiful experience that is life.
+We all are going through this wild yet beautiful experience that is life.
 People you meet at Aya are seeing you in your most “vulnerable” state which is a pretty bounding experience!

 At some point, I saw a big black box coming to me and I knew that some badass things were inside, traumas from the past.
 I decided not to open it, “not today” I remembered saying to myself.
 I was feeling so good and didn’t want to change that feeling!